dkilcy/saltstack-base/README.md

 View the current network setup here: [/etc/hosts](states/network/files/hosts)
-View the network interface setup here: [/etc/dhcp/dhcpd.conf](states/pxeserver/files/dhcpd.conf)
+View the network interface setup here: [/etc/dhcp/dhcpd.conf](states/pxeserver/files/dhcpd.conf) View the pillar configuration here: [pillar/top.sls](pillar/top.sls)

-**Unless you are going to use the exact same hardware and IP addressing scheme you need to change the values appropriately**

-View the pillar configuration here: [pillar/top.sls](pillar/top.sls)  **Unless you are going to use the exact same hardware and IP addressing scheme you need to change the pillar values appropriately**
+If you plan to fork the repository, unless you use the exact same hardware and IP addressing scheme you need to change the pillar and other network infrastructure files appropriately.
+There should be no other hardcoded dependency changes to make.

 ### Lab Setup